 Three different catalyst formulations and synthesis protocol have been developed.
 The formulation strategy is focused on catalysts having strong metal-support interaction that facilitates recovery of carbon nanomaterials.

-A preliminary kinetic model has been built.
-In addition, process simulation and TEA models have been built.
+A kinetic model has been built and validated with microwave reactor data.
+In addition, process simulation and technoeconomic analysis (TEA) models have been built.

-Catalytic performance tests in fixed frequency and variable frequency microwave reactors are underway.
-Selected catalyst are planned to be analyzed at PNNL using advanced surface characterization instrumentations.
-Several proof-of-concept configurations of pilot-scale fluidized bed microwave system were implemented and evaluated with catalyst stand-ins such as carbon blacks and pulverized coal.
-Configurations include fluidized and spouted catalyst entrainment, as well as direct flow entrainment.
+Catalytic performance tests in both a fixed frequency and a variable frequency microwave reactors will be conducted.
+A mixture of methane and ethane that simulates wellhead flaring gas composition was tested in microwave pyrolysis reactor.
+The conversion of ethane is proved to be much easier than methane, i.e., near 100%.
+The results are encouraging because the condensate (C2+) can be preferentially converted to hydrogen can CNT.
+If the catalyst and process are optimized, this is a way to clean up shale gas to pipeline grade without installing gas separation units.
+Several proof-of-concept configurations of pilot-scale fluidized bed microwave system were implemented and evaluated with catalyst stand-ins such as carbon blacks and NiPd/CNT catalysts.
+Reactor configurations include fluidized and spouted catalyst entrainment, as well as direct flow entrainment.
 Fluidization characteristics were evaluated with both catalyst stand-ins and CNT supports first in cold, and then in hot (microwave plasma) tests.
-Shakedown tests with CNT supports were completed with methane microwave plasma.
-The TEA models will be updated throughout the entire project duration.
-Catalyst synthesis protocol will be scaled up to make catalyst for the microwave plasma pilot reactor at H-Quest.
+Commission tests with CNT supports and Pd/Ni/CNT catalysts test were completed with methane microwave plasma.
+The TEA models continue to be updated throughout the entire project duration.
+Currently, TEA analyses show that with reasonable carbon selling price, hydrogen price of $1/kg H2 will be able to be achieved without factoring in carbon tax or credit.
+Catalyst synthesis protocol is being scaled up to make catalyst for the microwave plasma pilot reactor at H-Quest.